MicrosoftDocs/well-architected/well-architected/operational-excellence/optimize-development-practices.md

 - *Consider test ownership, which is based on workload ownership*.
 Your workload team owns their testing and shouldn't rely on other teams to test their code.

 - *Automate tests as much as possible*.
-Automated code relieves burden on your workload team and enforces consistent quality.
+Automated code relieves the burden on your workload team and enforces consistent quality.

 For detailed guidance about implementing a DevOps test strategy, see [Shift testing left with unit tests](/devops/develop/shift-left-make-testing-fast-reliable).